 As of today, the pipeline of future new condo deliveries in Downtown Miami has dried up, with only 652 units coming online in 2018 and 1,000 coming online in 2019.
 And none scheduled for delivery in 2020 or beyond.
 New condo inventory has been kept in check, as developers cancelled projects and banks have pulled back on financing new projects.
 Accordingly, primary home owners and investors have a huge opportunity in 2018 in Downtown Miami where there is a strong rental market.

 With the recently enacted tax reform capping State and Local Income Tax and Property Taxes at $10,000 per year per couple, we expect some migration of people from high tax states like Connecticut and New York to low tax states like Florida.
-This could mean a significantly lower tax bill if these people relocate to Miami.
-This could be a boom for Downtown Miami and Florida in general, where there are no state income taxes.
+This could mean a significantly lower tax bill if these people relocate to Miami and could result in a boom for Downtown Miami and Florida in general, where there are no state income taxes.